kmthehippie/odin-recipes/README.md

 To add items to list, use li /li.

 I should have looked for shorter recipes.
 The pho recipe took me so long to copy paste.
 Cries in ctrl C ctrl V.

+I added a link to go back to the index.